dotnet/docs-maui/docs/fundamentals/gestures/pinch.md

 }
 ```

 In this example, the `OnPinchUpdated` method updates the zoom level of the wrapped view, based on the user's pinch gesture.
-This is achieved by using the values of the <xref:Microsoft.Maui.Controls.PinchGestureRecognizer.Scale>, <xref:Microsoft.Maui.Controls.PinchGestureRecognizer.ScaleOrigin> and <xref:Microsoft.Maui.Controls.PinchGestureRecognizer.Status> properties of the <xref:Microsoft.Maui.Controls.PinchGestureUpdatedEventArgs> object to calculate the scale factor to be applied at the origin of the pinch gesture.
-The wrapped view is then zoomed at the origin of the pinch gesture by setting its `TranslationX`, `TranslationY`, and <xref:Microsoft.Maui.Controls.PinchGestureRecognizer.Scale> properties to the calculated values.
+This is achieved by using the values of the <xref:Microsoft.Maui.Controls.PinchGestureUpdatedEventArgs.Scale>, <xref:Microsoft.Maui.Controls.PinchGestureUpdatedEventArgs.ScaleOrigin> and <xref:Microsoft.Maui.Controls.PinchGestureUpdatedEventArgs.Status> properties of the <xref:Microsoft.Maui.Controls.PinchGestureUpdatedEventArgs> object to calculate the scale factor to be applied at the origin of the pinch gesture.
+The wrapped view is then zoomed at the origin of the pinch gesture by setting its `TranslationX`, `TranslationY`, and `Scale` properties to the calculated values.

 The `PinchToZoomContainer` class can be wrapped around a <xref:Microsoft.Maui.Controls.View> so that a recognized pinch gesture will zoom the wrapped view.
 The following XAML example shows the `PinchToZoomContainer` wrapping an <xref:Microsoft.Maui.Controls.Image>: